I may be a little biased, but here goes:

 Enter the interchangeable parts of WordPress Theme Frameworks.

 You’ve heard about interchangeable parts and how revolutionary they were, right?

 If not, interchangeable parts made creating machinery, like cars, easy and cheap because if one part broke, you can simply replace it with another… without rebuilding the entire car.

 Instead of struggling with code, and making broad WordPress tutorials “fit” into your website, you can follow theme framework tutorials, and chances are, they will work… if you use that theme framework.

-For example, when you look at Thesis, we have the official Thesis Theme User’s guide where you can see a TON of different tutorials.
-Each one of those tutorials are “plug and play” for most Thesis Designs (even extremely custom designs).
+For example, when you look at Thesis, we have the official Thesis Documentation where you can see a TON of different tutorials.
+Each one of those tutorials are “plug and play” for most Thesis designs (even highly customized designs).

 Pretty cool, right?